-MSP-CVED has 129 MC officers/investigators dedicated to CVED's roadside enforcement program and 23 MC sergeants who are certified to conduct at a minimum Level III inspections in addition to their regular administrative duties.
+MSP-CVED has 102 MC Officers/Investigators dedicated to CVED's roadside enforcement program and 23 MC Sergeants who are certified to conduct Levell III inspections in addition to their regular administrative duties.
 MSP-CVED CMV enforcement program uses various funding sources for the purpose of reducing CMV-related crashes and fatalities, and for the protection of the highway transportation infrastructure.
-In Michigan, MC officers and investigators are employed solely for CMV enforcement and do not have the responsibility to conduct enforcement activities on non-CMVs except in certain narrowly specified circumstances (i.e. operating under the influence of drugs/alcohol).
+In Michigan, MC Officers and Investigators are employed soley for CMV enforcement and do not have the responsibility to conduct enforcement activities on non-CMVs except in certain narrowly specified circumstances (i.e. operating under the influence of drugs/alcohol).
 In these situations, enforcement activities or not charged to the MCSAP grant, and not used for the state's share or MOE.

-Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2021 - 2023.
+Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2018 - 2020.
 The projected goals are based on the number of traffic stops, not tickets or warnings issued.
 These goals are NOT intended to set a quota.